Even though you have

 Some examples of healthy snacks include:

-In some circumstances, breast-feeding is not advised, such
+In some circumstances, breastfeeding is not advised, such

-are using medicines or substances that are not compatible with breast-feeding.
-Oral diabetes medicines are not recommended for breast-feeding women.
+are using medicines or substances that are not compatible with breastfeeding.

 ByHealthwise Staff Primary Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine Kathleen Romito, MD - Family Medicine Specialist Medical ReviewerRebecca Sue Uranga, MD - Obstetrics and Gynecology Femi Olatunbosun, MB, FRCSC - Obstetrics and Gynecology